 - Type and quality of the learning that is likely to take place

 The majority of internships are established with "S/U" grading (satisfactory/unsatisfactory).
-In some cases a letter grade may be possible, for example, when the internship is carried out as part of an established internship program through an organization with well developed grading procedures.
+In some cases a letter grade may be possible, for example, when the internship is carried out as part of an established internship program through an organization with well developed grading procedures (but this is rare).